RaphaelDeLaGhetto/ugly_token_challenge/README.md

 - Fixed private/public key refresh to execute once everyday at 3am
 - Server request logging
 - Set the stage for API versioning
+- Deployed the project as a Docker image with automatic builds from GitHub

 # Prepare the server environment